x-guo001/Assignment-2-XG/README.md

     * HDL Cholesterol
     * Triglycerides
     * etc...
-A full list of features are provided in utils.py.
+A full list of features is provided in utils.py.
 Note: You do not need to modify anything in utils.py.